-Master Limited Partnerships or Real Estate Investment Trusts are rapidly gaining popularity amongst dividend investors since they tend to offer substantially higher dividend yield ratios than equity stocks.
-These trusts tend to offer high dividends since they are required to distribute a very large portion of their earnings (at least 90%) to shareholders in the form of dividends.
+Master Limited Partnerships or Real Estate Investment Trusts are rapidly gaining popularity amongst dividend investors since they offer substantially higher dividend yield ratios than equity stocks.
+These trusts tend to offer high dividends since they must distribute a massive portion of their earnings (at least 90%) to shareholders in the form of dividends.
 These trusts do not pay regular income tax at the corporate level, but the tax burden is transferred to the investors.

 #1 – REIT Sector

-The below graphs compare the dividend yield ratios of some of the RIETs in the US – DCT Industrial Trust (DCT), Gramercy Property Trust (GPT), Prologis (PLD), Boston Properties (BXP) and Liberty Property Trust (LPT).
-We note that RIETs provide a stable yield (2.5%-5.2% in the example below).
+The below graphs compare the dividend yield ratios of some of the REITs in the US – DCT Industrial Trust (DCT), Gramercy Property Trust (GPT), Prologis (PLD), Boston Properties (BXP), and Liberty Property Trust (LPT).
+REITs provide a stable yield (2.5%-5.2% in the example below).

 #2 – Tobacco Sector

 The tobacco sector in the US has also shown some stable yield ratios over the past 5-10 years.
-In the graph below, we compared Philip Morris Intl (PM), Altria Group (MO) and Reynolds American (RAI).
-We note that these companies have given stable dividends over the past 5-10 years.
+For example, in the graph below, we compared Philip Morris Intl (PM), Altria Group (MO), and Reynolds American (RAI).
+These companies have given stable dividends over the past 5-10 years.

-Like RIETs and Tobacco, other sectors like Telecommunications, Master Limited Partnerships, and Utilities also tend to show relatively higher dividend yield Ratios.
+Like REITs and Tobacco, other sectors like Telecommunications, Master Limited Partnerships, and Utilities also tend to show relatively higher dividend yield Ratios.

 Dividend Yield Ratio Video